johannaOS/MetaDataRecorder/privacy-policy.md

 Sentry is a US-based service.
 Data sent to Sentry is governed by Sentry's own privacy policy (sentry.io/privacy).
 As the developer, I can view crash reports in the Sentry dashboard to identify and fix bugs.

-If you want to understand exactly what Sentry receives, you can view the open source code for this app at [GitHub repo URL].
+If you want to understand exactly what Sentry receives, you can view the open source code for this app at https://github.com/johannaOS/MetaDataRecorder.

 ---